The Magisterium

 1. The Role of the Magisterium

 Protection from Error: The Magisterium acts like a spiritual supreme court.
-It provides clarity so individual believers do not get swayed by personal bias, historical gaps, social pressure, or translation errors derived in a vacuum.
+Under the guidance of 2,000 years of Tradtion and Scriptural understanding, it provides clarity so individual believers do not get swayed by personal bias, historical gaps, social pressure, or translation errors derived in a vacuum.

 2. The Three Pillars of Truth

-The Catholic Church rejects Sola Scriptura (the Protestant doctrine of "Scripture alone").
-In fact, it really doesn't matter, because the Church teaches that God’s revelation flows through three inseparable streams:
+The Catholic Church does not have the doctrine of Sola Scriptura (the Protestant doctrine of "Scripture alone").
+In fact, that "Bible only" idea is really a moot point, because the Church teaches that God’s revelation flows through three inseparable streams:

 Sacred Scripture: The inspired, written word of God.